datarobot-community/tutorials-for-data-scientists/README.md

 - *Predict Medical Fraud:*  predict fraudulent medical claims with binary classification.
 Connect to a SQL database, create a data store, write custom functions to build multiple projects, conduct anomaly detection and deploy the model using the prediction server.
 Save the results for a custom dashboard.
 [Python](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Classification/Python/predicting_fraud_medical_claims/src/Predicting%20Fraud%20Medical%20Claims.ipynb)

-- *Detecting Droids with DataRobot:* Create a VisualAI project to classify images of droids and create a custom shiny application.
-Build file paths to images and set up folders for VisualAI.
-Import that data in the platform and create image classification models.
-Get evaluation metrics and plot them with ggplot.
-Create a deployment using the prediction server.
-Make a shiny app that hits the deployment.
-[R](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Classification/R/Detecting%20Droids/src/Droids%20Demo/Droids_R.Rmd)

 - *Lead Scoring Bank Marketing:* predict which customers are likely to purchase a product or service in response to a bank telemarketing campaign.
 Upload data, create a project, get and plot the ROC curve and Feature Impact.
 Get the holdout predictions.
 [R](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Classification/R/Lead%20Scoring%20Bank%20Marketing/Lead_Scoring.Rmd)

 ### DRU